The happiness and wellbeing of our students is paramount

 There are eight Houses at Collegiate and each has its own identity, motto and colours.
 Several Houses are named in memory of people who have contributed to the School's history.
-Students enter the House system in Year 5 and they are in the same House for the remainder of their school years.
+Students enter the House system in Kindergarten and they are in the same House for the remainder of their school years.
 Houses meet every Friday from 1:15pm to 1:45pm for House activities and events.
 Being in a House presents the opportunity for leadership and mixing with students from other year groups both socially and in friendly competition.
 Houses compete in activities such as Swimming, Athletics, Cross Country, and House Performances.

 Relationships at Collegiate

 To achieve effective and meaningful levels of pastoral care at Collegiate, each student has a staff member who is the main contact point between home and the School.
 In the Junior School this person is the class teacher, in the Middle School they are the Pastoral Contact and in the Senior School they are the House Mentor.
 These staff members build the rapport necessary for providing pastoral support for the students for whom they are responsible.

 The most valuable thing I learned at Collegiate was to follow my heart and choose a career in a field I enjoyed.
 It was a nurturing and supportive environment."